 A museum really worth the visit!
 It was my brother who had been here years ago, who highly recommended that we came.
 And so we did.

 The museum has a wide range of information, sections with Information in 4 languages, as well as many objects on display to illustrate the texts, and Some multimedia screens explaining the main inventions.
 Here you will find, starting from the 9th – 10th century, the breakthroughs that the Arabic-Islamic world had in many areas, and are the basis for the Latin western cultures.

 Science, astronomy, medicine, physics, optics, chemistry, ophthalmology, to name some of the areas covered in the museum exhibits.

-Late night, we met Andrea(the German friend I met first time in the Galápagos Islands in 2007, on a family trip while working in the tourism ind in Ecuador, and then in Quito a year later) and her parents for dinner at Galatelli Restaurant by the sea side on Karakoy side, a restaurant we found on Trip Advisor with a pretty good rating and offers great sea food, an is a spectacular vantage point.
+Late night, we met Andrea(the German friend I met first time in the Galápagos Islands in 2007, on a family trip while working in the tourism ind in Ecuador, and then in Quito a year later) and her parents for dinner at Galatelli Restaurant by the seaside on Karakoy side, a restaurant we found on Trip Advisor with a pretty good rating and offers great seafood, and is a spectacular vantage point.

 Day 4 -am We decided to take a hop on hop off bus that would take us everywhere, a choice we make in large cities, in order to see all the main sites and then just stop or visit the main ones for us.